Firewall Network (FireNet) Workflow¶

 This approach is recommended if this is the first Firewall instance to be attached to the gateway.

-This step launches a VM-Series and associate it with one of the FireNet gateway.
+This step launches a VM-Series and associates it with one of the FireNet gateways.
 Note the VM-Series and the associated FireNet gateway must be in the same AZ.

 7a.1 Launch and Attach¶